-Not just for hot dogs and muffuletta sandwiches, add this giardinera to your burgers, nachos, pizzas, pasta salads and anything else your heart desires!
-This homemade giardiniera recipe is simply the best and once you’ve tried it you’ll be HOOKED for life!
+Not just for hot dogs and muffuletta sandwiches, add this homemade giardiniera to your burgers, nachos, pizzas, pasta salads and anything else your heart desires!ย This Italian giardiniera recipe is simply the BEST (just check out the rave reviews below).
+I promise, once you’ve tried this you’ll be hooked for life!

 What is Giardiniera?